 Consequences of a Criminal Conviction on Immigration Status

-If you have ever been arrested, charged, or convicted of, or in any way suspected of criminal activity, you should consult with a Michigan criminal attorney.
+If you’ve been accused, arrested, or charged with a crime in Michigan, you should immediately consult a top Michigan criminal attorney.

 The indirect immigration consequences of criminal activity are a complex area of law.

-Anyone who is not a U.S. Citizen may be deported or declared inadmissible for past criminal conduct.
-If you are not a lawful permanent resident and are convicted of a removable offense, you may be removed from the United States.
-You will want to consult with a Michigan criminal attorney to discuss which offenses could result in potential removal from the United States, the immigration consequences of criminal convictions, and what can be done to minimize any immigration-related consequences.
+Anyone, not a U.S. Citizen may be deported or declared inadmissible for past criminal conduct.
+You may be removed from the United States if you are not a lawful permanent resident and are convicted of a removable offense.
+You will want to consult with a Michigan criminal attorney to discuss which offenses could result in potential removal from the United States, the immigration consequences of criminal convictions, and what can be done to minimize immigration-related consequences.

 Deportability v.
 Inadmissibility

 The grounds of deportability differ from those of inadmissibility.
-Deportability requires that the noncitizen is convicted of the crime.
+Deportability requires that the non-citizen is convicted of the crime.
 There is an order by a judge or jury, a plea of guilt or nolo contendere, or the alien admitted to facts sufficient to warrant a finding of guilt.
 Such a finding also requires that some form of punishment be imposed.
 An experienced Michigan criminal attorney will be able to assist you with issues of either deportation or inadmissibility.
-A “conviction” for criminal record purposes is different than a “conviction” for immigration purposes.
+A “conviction” for criminal record purposes differs from a “conviction” for immigration purposes.
 A defense lawyer’s skill and knowledge of the immigration consequences of criminal convictions can be essential in avoiding deportation or inadmissibility.

 What is a conviction under immigration law?
 Is it different than under criminal law?

 A “conviction” for immigration purposes is an admission or lack of denial (no contest plea) on the record of facts that constitute a crime.
 It does not matter under immigration law that a “conviction” was not entered on the defendant’s criminal history.
-Plea of guilty or no contest under advisement or delayed sentences is still a “conviction” under immigration law.
+A plea of guilty or no contest under advisement or delayed sentences is still a “conviction” under immigration law.
 Criminal convictions have the same effect for purposes of both inadmissibility and deportability.
-Certain crimes will always render a noncitizen deportable but may not render someone inadmissible.
-However, some drug trafficking offenses, prostitution crimes, crimes of moral turpitude, and some other offenses may render a noncitizen inadmissible but may not make them deportable.
+Certain crimes will always render a non-citizen deportable but may not render someone inadmissible.
+However, some drug trafficking offenses, prostitution crimes, crimes of moral turpitude, and others may render a non-citizen inadmissible but not make them deportable.